reflectoring/reflectoring.github.io/_posts/2021-09-15-spring-scheduler.md

 );
 ```

-Finally we will annotate our scheduled jobs by applying the `@SchedulerLock` annotation:
+Finally, we will annotate our scheduled jobs by applying the `@SchedulerLock` annotation:
 ```java
 @Service
 public class PricingEngine {